If you are looking for a comprehensive guide to help you take the first step towards a rewarding career in product management, this is it.

 How upGrad can help?

-As the demand for product managers continues to rise, investing in a product management certification course is worth it. upGrad’s Product Management Certification Program is a one-of-a-kind opportunity for aspiring product managers to get certified by premier global institute Duke CE.
+As the demand for product managers continues to rise, investing in a product management certification course is worth it. upGrad’s Post Graduate Certificate in Product Management is a one-of-a-kind opportunity for aspiring product managers to get certified by premier global institute Duke CE.

 - Course duration: 6-10.5 months.